tonycapone/cloud_catalog_ai/README.md

-# Generative AI Tailored Demos
+# Amazon Bedrock Insights Explorer: GenAI Demo Suite
 ## About
-The GenAI Tailored Demo Experience is a tool designed to introduce customers to Generative AI, targeting customers in the "just curious" or FOMO stage of their journey.
-The demo can be customized to each customer and their industry, and consists of two main components: a Conversational AI Chat Demo and an Automated Product Catalog Generator.
+The Amazon Bedrock Insights Explorer is designed to showcase the capabilities of Amazon Bedrock, Bedrock Knowledge Bases, and advanced language models like Claude 3.
+This demo consists of two main components: a Conversational AI Chat Demo and an Automated Product Catalog Generator.

-Each part serves a distinct purpose, demonstrating practical applications of GenAI by utilizing real data from the customer's public-facing website.
-Deployed as an easily manageable CDK project, the demo experience emphasizes the real-world potential of GenAI in a way that resonates with the specific needs and context of the customer.
+Each part demonstrates practical applications of Generative AI by utilizing real data from a public-facing website.
+Deployed as an easily manageable CDK project, the demo experience emphasizes the real-world potential of GenAI in various industries and use cases.

-This tailored approach not only personalizes the experience but also highlights the transformative potential of GenAI, instilling confidence, curiosity, and recognition of the vast opportunities that Generative AI presents.

-The chatbot portion demonstrates how to use [Retrieval Augmented Generation (RAG)](https://arxiv.org/abs/2005.11401) to build a Generative AI chatbot that can answer questions about a customer's website.
-It uses the [Amazon Bedrock Knowledge Base](https://aws.amazon.com/bedrock/knowledge-bases/) webcrawling datasource to index the website and generate responses to questions.
-It also uses a Reactjs app to provide a web interface for the chatbot.
+The chatbot portion demonstrates how to use [Retrieval Augmented Generation (RAG)](https://arxiv.org/abs/2005.11401) to build a Generative AI chatbot that can answer questions about a specific website.
+It leverages the [Amazon Bedrock Knowledge Base](https://aws.amazon.com/bedrock/knowledge-bases/) webcrawling datasource to index the website and generate responses to questions.
+A React.js app provides a web interface for the chatbot.

-The Automated Product Catalog Generator is a new feature that:
+The Automated Product Catalog Generator is a feature that:
 - Crawls website pages and extracts product information
-- Uses LLM to categorize products and generate descriptions
+- Uses Claude 3to categorize products and generate descriptions
 - Stores data in Amazon DynamoDB for easy retrieval

-This addition enhances the demo by showcasing how GenAI can automate and streamline product management processes.

-See the [this quip](https://quip-amazon.com/pI57Abo7dElG/Enterprise-Knowledge-Base-Chatbot-Demo) for more information.

-__Note: You must have access to a Bedrock enabled account to use this demo.
-You can also use the OpenAI API instead of Bedrock, but it's not advisable to demo in this way to customers.__

 ## Requirements
-- A Bedrock enabled Isengard account
+- AWS Account
 - AWS CDK installed locally
 - Docker installed locally
 - AWS CLI installed locally
 - A CDK bootstrapped account (see instructions below)

 ## Deployment
-__🆕 NEW!
-We now have a `start.py` script to help you deploy the project more easily.__

 ### Using start.py

 1. Make sure you have Python 3 installed on your system.